 We’ve been waiting to hear of a Google Artificial Intelligence Project for search, and RankBrain seems to be it.
-Although the Google AI is still pretty new, it’s already an important part of how Google ranks pages.
-It’d be one thing if RankBrain was an entirely new algorithm.
+Although the Google AI is still pretty new, it’s already an essential part of how Google ranks pages.
+It’d be one thing if RankBrain were an entirely new algorithm.
 (It isn’t; it’s one of “hundreds” of signals Google uses.)
 But it is reported as being the “third-most important signal contributing to the result of a search query.”
-And that’s definitely something that demands your attention.
+And that’s something that demands your attention.
 As RankBrain continues to fine-tune its ways, we may be seeing some drastic results on the horizon.

 Google’s Mobile Search App Now Answers Complex Questions

 Like the Google AI, the Google Search app is being retooled to parse out tougher questions.
 The app is now equipped to understand the meaning behind complex search queries.
 It does so by breaking queries into segments.
 For example, the query “Who was the US President when the Angels won the World Series” is broken down by “US President,” “Angels,” and “World Series.”
-The Google Search app delivers the answer from the context these terms are used.
+The Google Search app delivers the answer from the context these terms used.